Godnona/MyGameSDL2_Bangame/README.md

-add all file in LibDll in x64 when build and run
+add all files in Lib Dll to x64 on build and run